Skip to Content

 Mock API

-All Mock APIs return 200 and the current value of MOCK if successful, a 404 response with an explanation if an invalid request.
+All Mock APIs return 200 (302 for authorization requests) along with the current value of MOCK if successful, a 404 response with an explanation if an invalid request.

 PUT /mock/token